 5. Responsibility for the coordination of SEND provision

-5.1.
-The SENDCo is responsible for overseeing the provision for children with SEND and for coordinating the day to day provision of education for pupils with SEND.
+The SENDCo in each area of the school, is responsible for overseeing the provision for children with SEND and for coordinating the day to day provision of education for pupils with SEND.

 6. Arrangements for coordinating SEND provision